BroadSoft-Xtended/Project-WebRTC-Widget/README.md

 # BroadSoft WebRTC Widget

-The BroadSoft WebRTC Widget is a javascript library that can be injected into a HTML5 page using a <script\> tag.
-After the library has loaded it will replace the <script\> tag with the widget.
+The BroadSoft WebRTC Widget is a SIP Endpoint bundled as a Drop-in Widget that can be injected into a HTML5 page using a <script> tag.
+After the library has loaded it will replace the <script> tag with the widget.

 ## Building